sapori-saperi

 • Folk culture of Sardinia: private workshop about costumes of Sant'Antioco

-• Pottery lesson with potter
+• Pottery lesson with professional potter

 • From tombs to underground houses: the catacombs of Sant’Antioco